sendgrid/docs/source/User_Guide/attachments.md

 Best Practices
 {% endanchor %}

-Atachments are in and of themselves potential risks when sending email.
+Attachments are in and of themselves potential risks when sending email.
 Email filters are more likely to prevent delivery of a message that has an attachment due to the risk of viruses.